 - Define activation permissions before installation.
 Multi-point activation is only an advantage when the scope is clear.
 Permissions that are too restrictive slow responses; permissions that are too broad create accidental activations.
 Configure this in software before devices go on walls.

 The most reliable school emergency communication systems are ones that staff use every day.
-Morning announcements, bell schedules, classroom-to-office calls, visitor check-in at the front door, when the same IP infrastructure handles all of it, the emergency response layer isn't a separate system people have to remember how to operate under pressure.
+Morning announcements, bell schedules, classroom-to-office calls, visitor check-in at the front door.
+When the same IP infrastructure handles all of these, the emergency response layer isn't a separate system staff have to remember how to operate under pressure.
 It's an extension of the workflow they already know.

-ZYCOO's IP-based approach with IP Audio Center as the control core, SIP speakers and intercoms as the endpoints, and the panic button as the staff activation layer is designed around that principle.
-The architecture supports both daily operations and emergency response without requiring parallel systems or separate training programs.
+ZYCOO's IP-based approach — with IP Audio Center as the control core, SIP speakers and intercoms as the endpoints, and the PB-S11 panic button as the staff activation layer — is designed around that principle.
+The architecture supports both daily operations and emergency response without parallel systems or separate training requirements.